6.2.1 Revenue responsibility

 The ACRL Colleagues Program is an ongoing mechanism for seeking additional revenue for ACRL in support of its mission.
 The ACRL Colleagues are composed of vendors, publishers, libraries, and others.
 Colleagues opportunities are not directed to individuals.
 The Executive Director must review all applications for outside funding in order to prevent various groups within ACRL from competing for the same funds, but requests for funding from vendors do not need Board approval.
 See 6.16 External Funding.

 The ACRL Conference Colleagues Committee is charged with the responsibility for ACRL Conference fundraising according to the following procedures:

-The ACRL Conference Executive Committee will provide an itemized list of programs and events needing funding support and projected amounts needed; a prospect list; a history of previous ACRL Conference fundraising activities.
+The ACRL Conference Colleagues Committee will work with ACRL staff to develop a list of sponsorship opportunities and benefits; and donor prospect list; and maintain a history of previous ACRL Conference fundraising activities.

-The Colleagues Committee chair meets at Midwinter and Annual Conference with the ACRL Conference Executive Committee to report on progress and to be briefed on the Committee’s program progress.
-All correspondence between Colleagues Committee members and participatory vendors is reviewed by the ACRL staff before being sent.
+The Colleagues Committee typically meets at Midwinter and Annual Conference with the ACRL Conference Coordinating Committee to report on progress and to be briefed on the Committee’s program progress.

 The ACRL Executive Director sends thank you letters to participating vendors.